rickrodness/cse15l-lab-reports/lab-report-5/lab-report-5.md

 ![Terminal Output: Debugging Output for ListExamples.merge Method](path/to/screenshot2.png)

-The problem seems to be that the index for the second list isn't being incremented correctly in the loop.
+The problem is that the index for the second list isn't being incremented correctly in the loop.
 I was incrementing `index1` instead of `index2`.

 ---